St10482946/kindernest/README.md

 # kindernest
-# Kindernest Preschool Website POE Part 1
+# Kindernest Preschool Website POE Part 1 and Part 2

 ## Student Information
 - Name: Emily Qhawekazi Maramani
 - Student Number: ST10482946

 ## Project Overview
-This project involves the creation of a simple, functional website for Kindernest Preschool as part of the Part 1 Practical of the POE.
-The website showcases the preschool's services, programs, contact information, and provides a visually appealing and user-friendly interface for parents and guardians.
-The focus is on using HTML basics, maintaining semantic structure, and ensuring content is well-organized.
+This project involves the creation of a functional, responsive website for Kindernest Preschool as part of the WEDE POE 2025.
+The website showcases the preschool's services, programs, contact information, and provides a visually appealing, user-friendly interface for parents and guardians.

+**Focus:** Using semantic HTML, CSS styling (Part 2), and responsive design principles to enhance usability and accessibility.
 ## Website Goals and Objectives
 - **Goal**: To create an informative, easy-to-navigate website for Kindernest Preschool.
 - **Objectives:**